pjotrscholtze/go-markdown/docs/supported_markdown_elements.md

 # Supported Markdown elements
 This document serves as an overview of the various Markdown elements that are supported within the parser.
 Each section below delves into the syntax, usage, and examples for a wide range of Markdown features.
+Not all Markdown elements are supported by Github, so some will not render properly on Github.

 ## Blockquote element
 The blockquote element allows you to highlight a section of text as a quotation.